-RECOMMENDATIONS REGARDING BALANCE EASEMENT: LOCATION, AMOUNT OF LAND, AND ZONING
+COMMISSION-GENERATED AMENDMENTS TO BALANCE EASEMENT: LOCATION, AMOUNT OF LAND, AND ZONING

-Concept Plan Proposal Recommendations Location, size of easement 91,000 +/- acres in Moosehead Lake region, as shown on accompanying map, above.
-Other than the additions listed below, no further additions of land to Balance easement required, as long as all recommendations regarding the Legacy easement and Roaches property are adopted by the Commission.
-71 Add limited acreage to Balance easement due to recommendations to: Eliminate two Long Pond north shore development zones; Scale down Lily Bay development acreage; Protect certain large significant wildlife habitat areas identified by IFW/MNAP that adjoin the Balance easement lands; and Remove proposed M-GNM zones from Rockwood/Blue Ridge and Big Moose Mountain development areas.
+Concept Plan Proposal Amendments Location, size of easement 91,000 +/- acres in Moosehead Lake region, as shown on accompanying map, above.
+Other than the additions listed below, no further additions of land to Balance easement required, as long as all Commission-generated amendments to the Legacy easement and Roaches property are made part of the Concept Plan.
+Add limited acreage to Balance easement due to Commission- generated amendments to: Eliminate two Long Pond north shore development zones; Scale down Lily Bay development acreage; Protect certain large significant wildlife habitat areas identified by IFW/MNAP that adjoin the Balance easement lands; and 4.
+Remove proposed M-GNM zones from Rockwood/Blue Ridge and Big Moose Mountain development areas.
 Inclusion in P-RP Subdistrict Included in rezoning to P-RP Subdistrict, therefore part of Concept Plan boundary.
-No recommended changes.
+No changes.

-71 Staff/consultants are not recommending the Commission adopt IFW/MNAP's request to remove from the Balance and/or the Legacy easement certain lands these agencies deem to be particularly ecologically valuable, and instead require their donation, in fee, to the State.
-Staff/consultants' recommendation is to achieve added protection of these lands through language changes in the Balance and Legacy easements that: (1) require these lands be identified in the Baseline documentation and then on an ongoing basis; (2) receive special management protection, in terms of limits on forest management and harvesting practices; and (3) that the nature of this special management protection be set forth in detail in language in the accompanying Management Plan, and reviewed and approved by the Commission as part of its review of final language of any proposed amended Concept Plan.
+&lt;sup>69 The Commission is not adopting IFW/MNAP's request to remove from the Balance and/or the Legacy easement certain lands these agencies deem to be particularly ecologically valuable, and instead require their donation, in fee, to the State.
+Instead, the Commission intends to achieve added protection of these lands through language changes in the Balance and Legacy easements that: (1) require these lands be identified in the Baseline documentation and then on an ongoing basis; (2) receive special management protection, in terms of limits on forest management and harvesting practices; and (3) set forth in detail, in language in the accompanying Management Plan, the forest management and harvesting programs and practices allowed in special management areas, with such language reviewed and approved by the Commission as part of its review of final language of any proposed amended Concept Plan.

-RECOMMENDATIONS REGARDING BALANCE EASEMENT: LOCATION, AMOUNT OF LAND, AND ZONING (CONTINUED)
+BALANCE EASEMENT: LOCATION, AMOUNT OF LAND, AND ZONING (CONTINUED)

-Concept Plan Proposal Recommendations Land use zoning Except for land otherwise zoned as a Protection Subdistrict, both the Balance and Legacy easement lands are proposed to be zoned M-GNM.
+Land use zoning Except for land otherwise zoned as a Protection Subdistrict, both the Balance and Legacy easement lands are proposed to be zoned M-GNM.
 The Concept Plan incorporates by reference the Commission's General Management (M-GN) subdistrict, as amended from time to time, with certain provisions (e.g. no residential development) fixed for 30 years.
-72 Concept Plan specific General Management (M-GNM) zone, as modified by recommendations for permitted uses.
-73
+Concept Plan specific General Management (M-GNM) zone, as modified by changes to permitted uses. development) fixed for 30 years.

-RECOMMENDATIONS REGARDING BALANCE EASEMENT: HOLDER AND THIRD-PARTY BACKUP HOLDER
+COMMISSION-GENERATED AMENDMENTS TO BALANCE EASEMENT: HOLDER AND THIRD-PARTY BACKUP HOLDER